 Starting from the root, thinly slice komatsuna all the way to about an inch from the top of the leaves.
 You should have about five cups.

-In a small bowl, whisk together mayo, vinegar, soy sauce and mustard until smooth.
+In a small bowl, whisk together mayo, vinegar, soy sauce and mustard.
 Combine komatsuna and dressing in a large bowl, and mix with tongs or your hands, making sure greens are evenly coated.